elasticio/elasticio.github.io/content/_components/netsuite/index.md

 icon: netsuite.png
 icontext: NetSuite component
 category: netsuite
-updatedDate: 2021-08-12
+updatedDate: 2022-12-16
-ComponentVersion: 2.3.1
+ComponentVersion: 3.0.0
 ---

 ## How works

-Communication with NetSuite API established using NetSuite's native SDK. **2017.2** NetSuite version is used and supported.
-The component will work with other NS versions in most cases.
-But 100% compatibility could not be guaranteed.
+Communication with NetSuite API established using NetSuite's native SDK.

 ## Requirements

 ### API version

-**2019.1** NetSuite version is used and supported.
+**2022.1** NetSuite version is used and supported.
 The component will work with other NS versions in most cases.
 But 100% compatibility could not be guaranteed.

 ### Environment variables